16 Best Cities in California

 The city boasts 25 expansive sandy beaches that extend along the Pacific Ocean for over 100 miles.
 With the Santa Ynez Mountains as a backdrop, Santa Barbara's coastline has justly been called "the American Riviera."
 Lined by swaying palm trees, glamorous oceanfront restaurants, and superb amenities, Santa Barbara's best beaches radiate glamour and natural splendor.

 Santa Barbara is more of a beach resort town than a big city, but it gets a mention on this list because of its extensive cultural attractions and the charm of its downtown area.
-For those planning a beach vacation or a relaxing getaway, Santa Barbara is the perfect place to visit.
-The city offers plenty of amenities such as beach resorts and top-notch restaurants.
+If you're planning a beach vacation or a relaxing getaway, Santa Barbara is the perfect place to visit.

-Other highlights of Santa Barbara include the harbor where you can dine at restaurants with splendid sea views, the historic Mission Santa Barbara that is known as "Queen of the Missions," and the Santa Barbara County Courthouse, a jewel of Spanish Revival architecture.
+Other highlights of Santa Barbara include the harbor which has waterfront restaurants and wonderful sea views, the Old Mission Santa Barbara known as the "Queen of the Missions," and the Santa Barbara County Courthouse, a jewel of Spanish Revival architecture.

 5. Oakland